SeppeVerbekenEHB/Prototype-AI/README.md

-# Prototype-AI
+# VisualNutri
 ## Introduction
-Prototype-AI is a mobile application prototype designed to provide users with nutritional and environmental information about various fruits and vegetables using artificial intelligence (AI).
+VisualNutri is a mobile application prototype designed to provide users with nutritional and environmental information about various fruits and vegetables using artificial intelligence (AI).
 The application utilizes an API to access a database of fruit and vegetable data, including nutritional content and environmental impact.

 ## Installation
-To get started with Prototype-AI, follow these steps:
+To get started with VisualNutri, follow these steps:

 1. Clone the repository to your local machine